Codecademy/docs/content/ai/concepts/search-algorithms/terms/a-star-search/a-star-search.md

   - 'paths/machine-learning-ai-engineering-foundations'
 ---

 **A\* Search** is an informed [best-first search algorithm](https://www.codecademy.com/resources/docs/ai/search-algorithms/best-first-search) that efficiently determines the lowest cost path between any two nodes in a directed weighted graph with non-negative edge weights.
 This algorithm is a variant of Dijkstra's algorithm.
 A slight difference arises from the fact that an evaluation function is used to determine which node to explore next.
-The algorithm is correct for the same reason as Dijkstra's algorithm.

 ## Evaluation Function